Spiritual Discipline of Prayer #1

 1 Thessalonians 5:17-18 pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.

 Ephesians 5:20 giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ

-Psalm 95:2 Let us come before him with thanksgiving
+Psalm 95:2 (NLT) Let us come before him with thanksgiving

-Before we get to the specifics of a repentant prayer, I want us to dig into Jesus’s words in verse12:
+The second, part of a balanced prayer life is repentance!
+Before we get to the specifics of a repentant prayer, I want us to dig into Jesus’ words in verse 12:

 Matthew 6:12 and forgive us our debts, as we also have forgiven our debtors.

-Colossians 1:13 For he has rescued us from the dominion of darkness and brought us [transferred us] into the kingdom of the Son he loves, 14in whom we have redemption, the forgiveness of sins.
+Colossians 1:13-14 (NIV) For he has rescued us from the dominion of darkness and brought us [transferred us] into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.

 Relational debt is when someone else hurts or betrays you.